HelpChat/toolbox/README.md

 ### Usage

-HelpChat's ToolBox is hosted at [toolbox.helpch.at](https://toolbox.helpch.at/).
+HelpChat's Toolbox is hosted at [toolbox.helpch.at](https://toolbox.helpch.at/).

 ## Development